 Family Cancer Clinics (FCCs) may provide a copy of their own consent form (i.e. 'FCC Consent to Release Medical Information' form) as evidence that consent for the verification has been obtained.
-The consent form must be on official FCC letterhead and include a statement authorising the FCC to verify the patient’s cancer history.
-If the patient has signed the FCC consent form, then the they do NOT need to sign the CVS Request Form as well.
+The consent form must include a statement authorising the FCC to verify the patient’s cancer history.
+If the patient has signed the FCC consent form, then the they do NOT also need to sign the CVS Request Form.

 Information about the NSW Cancer Registry

-- The NSW Cancer Registry was first established (as the Central Cancer Registry) in 1972.
+- The NSW Cancer Registry was first established as the Central Cancer Registry in 1972.
+Data for the Australian Capital Territory (ACT) is available from 1994.
 Verification of diagnoses prior to this date will not be available.

-- The NSWCR is currently processing 2018 data, therefore information provided for verifications may not be current.
+- The NSWCR is currently processing 2021 data, therefore verification data may not be available for more recent diagnoses.